mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "Take it!" thi said under hae breath, and Melna move her left arm to receive the small knife from behind her.
 It was covered in a waxed cloth, perfect to blend with the cloth she was wrapped in.
 She discreetly slipped it inside the bottom of her robe at an angle where she could reach it easily, and drew a circle of gratitude on Shinna's back with her finger.

-Shinna came forward and addressed the soldier who had climbed down from the metal tower, "I am Captain Shinna.
+Shinna came forward and addressed the negotiator, "I am the captain.
 We request boarding to negotiate the fidelant's release."

-But the people on the tower seemed to hear hae clearly.
-The cloaked figure spoke silently into an instrument, and the nearer soldier responded soon after.
+But the cloaked figure on the tower seemed to hear hae clearly, and spoke silently into an instrument without pause, and the negotiator responded soon after.

 "Only the fidelant will board.
 There will be no negotiation," he said.